Skip to main content

 Key takeaways:

-• Scalp psoriasis causes raised, scaly patches that are red, violet, or brown — depending on your underlying skin tone.
-Psoriasis can also spread to the hairline or surrounding skin.
+• Scalp psoriasis causes thick, raised, scaly patches that appear red, violet, or brown, depending on your skin tone.
+Unlike dandruff, psoriasis often spreads beyond your scalp.

 • Dandruff causes yellow or white greasy flakes.
-It may also affect eyebrows and other areas of facial hair, like a mustache or beard.
+It can also affect your eyebrows or facial hair.

-• Both conditions can be treated with over-the-counter (OTC) medicated shampoos and prescription-strength shampoos, foams, or liquids.
+• Both conditions can be treated with medicated shampoos, but psoriasis often needs prescription treatments.

-Scalp psoriasis and dandruff have many similarities.
-They can both cause scalp itching and flaking, and telling them apart isn’t always easy.
-Knowing which condition you have is important, however, because the treatments for each one are different.
+Scalp psoriasis and dandruff can both cause itching and flaking, and telling them apart isn’t always easy.
+The right treatment depends on knowing which condition you have.

 What is scalp psoriasis?

-Psoriasis is a common condition that causes an itchy skin rash on different parts of the body.
-It develops when an overactive immune system causes skin cells to grow faster than normal.
-It’s not known exactly why this happens in some people and not others.
-Like many autoimmune conditions, it likely comes down to a combination of your genes and things you are exposed to in your life (like an infection).
+Psoriasis is a common condition that causes an itchy skin rash on different parts of your body.
+It happens when an overactive immune system makes skin cells grow too fast.
+Scientists don’t know the exact cause of psoriasis.
+But it’s likely a combination of genetics and different things you’re exposed to in your life, like an infection.

 About half of people with psoriasis will have it on their scalp, which can lead to itching and flaking.
-Some people may experience psoriasis on other parts of their body.
-But psoriasis affects more than the skin.
-Many people who have it will also develop psoriatic arthritis (inflammation of the joints).
+Some people may also have psoriasis on other parts of their body.
+But psoriasis affects more than just your skin.
+Many people who have psoriasis will also develop psoriatic arthritis (joint inflammation) or other conditions, like diabetes

 No matter where you have it, psoriasis is a chronic condition that doesn’t go away on its own.